Captonomy/assessment/ml-engineer/README.md

 - Mitigating the risks of hallucinations or generating spurious information while ensuring grounding of extracted data to maintain accuracy and reliability.

 #### Example
-Assuming the goal is to extract two fields, specifically the **Invoice Number** and **Invoice Total**, for **both** of these images the results should be the same. **Do not assume** that you are tasked to build a solution that specifically targets invoices of this type, or invoices in general: **the task is to be able to handle such a problem without having to re-train a model for ANY type of specific document**.
+Assuming the goal is to extract two fields, specifically the **Invoice Number** and **Invoice Total**, for **both** of these images and the results should be the same. **Do not assume** that you are tasked to build a solution that specifically targets invoices of this type, or invoices in general: **the task is to be able to handle such a problem without having to re-train a model for ANY type of specific document type**.

 ![InvoiceA](https://github.com/Captonomy/assessment/assets/14951564/e6887b15-c19b-417e-9144-33b1d88085ee)